Perspective | A Virginia boy’s battle with diabetes has shaped his life — and sent him to the White House

 Jackson, however, may be the one to bring the Davises back to Capitol Hill.
 His plan is to serve in the military, then run for Congress.

-The adventure was “a really great experience, really eye opening,” Jackson said.
+The adventure was “a really great experience, really eye-opening,” Jackson said.
 “How someone as small as a family of four from Midlothian, Virginia, can really impact the lives of so many people across the country.”

 Joshua returns to Swift Creek Middle School this week, where none of his seventh-grade friends or teachers knew he’d be a celebrity by the end of the week.